The Main Thing (John 13:1-17, 33-35)

 It hit me this week that of all the gauges that we look at, in our personal lives and in the church, this is the one that we default to.
 When all the gauges start to overwhelm my attention, and half of the gauges are going the wrong way, my attention swings back to the gauge that’s dearest to my soul – who’s the greatest?
 How are my needs being taken care of in this situation?
 How am I feeling?
 Are my rights being respected?
 Is there any complaint that I can register, any way that I can enhance my position and move ahead?
 The gauge that I normally look to is my own self-interest, and it’s the wrong gauge.
 It’s dead wrong.
 It will destroy my own soul and those around me.
 But it’s the gauge that all of us are drawn to over and over, unless we make a conscious decision every day to ignore it.
 It’s the gauge that kills churches and destroys souls, yet it’s the gauge that’s part of our lives unless we naturally resist it.

 Whenever a church begins to experience grumblings and complaining and disunity, it’s because people are looking at the wrong gauge, the gauge of self-interest.
 It’s never the issues that are the issue.
 Why do I say that?
 Because you can always disagree and deal with the issues without grumbling, complaining, and disunity.
 Whenever a church begins to experience grumblings and bad attitudes, it’s because people are looking at the wrong gauge.
 They’re wanting to be the greatest, and for others to serve them.
 James 4:1 says, “What is causing the quarrels and fights among you?”
 We answer that question, “Because I have this issue.”
 “Because I don’t like the way this is being done.”
 “Because I disagree with what is happening.”
-James says that this isn’t why.
+James disagrees and says that's not the reason.
 Listen to what James says:

 What is causing the quarrels and fights among you?
 Isn’t it the whole army of evil desires at war within you?
 You want what you don’t have, so you scheme and kill to get it.
 You are jealous for what others have, and you can’t possess it, so you fight and quarrel to take it away from them.
 And yet the reason you don’t have what you want is that you don’t ask God for it.
 And even when you do ask, you don’t get it because your whole motive is wrong—you want only what will give you pleasure.
 (James 4:1-3)